Designation (monarchy)

-Where a monarchy is not hereditary, but relies on election, the reigning monarch may try to influence the succession by the designation of a preferred candidate.
+In monarchies where the order of succession is not coded, the ruling or previous monarch specifies the relative he/she command or recommend to succeed him/her after his/her death or while he/she is alive.

 Origin of the term

 The word "designation" is derived from the Latin and means the nomination, in advance, of someone to an office.

 Middle Ages

 Designation played a significant constitutional and political role in the succession of the Frankish monarchy and, later, in the succession of kings in the Holy Roman Empire in Middle Ages.
 Because the throne was not passed on by inheritance, the king tried to determine his successor by making a recommendation to the "greats of the empire" (i.e. the empire's most powerful princes) within his own lifetime.
 Not infrequently this took the form of an actual nomination, but was probably also indicated by less formal acts.

 Four forms of designation can be distinguished, which have legally different meanings: